inspiredminds/contao-youtube-sync/README.md

 Contao YouTube Sync
 ===================

-This extension allows you to automatically import all uploaded videos of a YouTube playlist as news entries in Contao.
+This extension allows you to automatically import all videos of a YouTube playlist as news entries in Contao.

 ## Configuration